smimram/GETCO2022/index.md

 The list should be completed later on.

 ### Directed topology, concurrency and distributed computing

+#### Jérémy Ledent: _Simplicial Models for Multi-Agent Epistemic Logic_

+Epistemic Logic is the modal logic of knowledge.
+It allows to reason about a finite set of agents who can know facts about the world, and about what the other agents know.
+The traditional Kripke-style semantics for epistemic logic is based on graphs whose vertices represent the possible worlds, and whose edges indicate the agents that cannot distinguish between two worlds.
+In this talk, I will present an alternative semantics for epistemic logic, based on combinatorial topology.
+The idea is to replace the Kripke graph by a simplicial complex, allowing for higher-dimensional connectivity between the possible worlds.
+In fact, every Kripke model can be turned into an equivalent simplicial model, thus uncovering its underlying geometric structure.

+Our notion of simplicial model is inspired from the "protocol complex" approach to distributed computing.
+I will show how our framework can be used to analyse distributed computing, where the agents are the processes, and the possible worlds are all the possible executions of the system.
+In order to prove impossibility results, one must find an epistemic logic formula representing the knowledge that the processes should acquire in order to solve a task; and argue that such knowledge cannot be achieved.

+This is joint work with Éric Goubault and Sergio Rajsbaum.

 #### Krzysztof Ziemianski: _Higher dimensional automata: between topology and concurrency_